AuburnSports - Commit Tracker

 Commit Tracker

-The majority of Auburn’s 2020 and 2021 commitments were in action last weekend, including Armoni Goodwin, who rushed for 219 yards and four touchdowns in a win over Pinson Valley.Here’s how Goodwin...
+The majority of Auburn’s 2020 and 2021 commitments were in action last weekend, including Kobe Hudson, who was named Player of the Week after he accounted for 566 total yards and six touchdowns.Her...

 PREMIUM CONTENT